ucekmez/dejavu/README.md

 ## Usage

-Open http://localhost:7778 and start experimenting the library using jupyterlab
+Open http://localhost:7778 and start experimenting the library using jupyterlab (jupyter token can be seen by typing `docker logs afs)

 create a folder (e.g mp3) and put your training files into it